Upon admission, students should meet with an IS Major advisor and work towards completing the IS major prerequisites.

-The International Studies Major allows students to take prerequisites such as language classes and economics elsewhere and enter into the university almost prepared to declare.
-This allows a great opportunity for students to take these courses in a smaller setting as opposed to a large lecture at Madison.
+Students may take the micro and macro economics courses and the language courses at other institutions and transfer them to UW-Madison.
+Transfer course equivalencies are determined by the Office of Admissions.
 Students are also encouraged to take an area studies or modern history course of a country outside the US to fulfill the areas studies requirement.
 It is important to note that track core courses must be completed at Madison; they cannot transfer from another institution.
 Students should complete Intl St 101 their first semester on campus.
-This prerequisite is specific to the major at UW-Madison and it is difficult to find a course that mirrors this at other campuses.

-At the transfer Student Orientation, Advising, and Registration (SOAR) events students often have the opportunity to speak with an advisor from the International Studies department when registering for classes and ask any questions they may have.
-Students are advised to meet at least annually with their advisors; meeting before registering for the second semester of classes on campus can help keep students on track with the major requirements and provide an opportunity to discuss adjusting to classes in the major, plans for study abroad, and more.
-Stopping by an Introduction to the IS Major workshop is a quick way to get more information about the major and how to declare.
+At the transfer Student Orientation, Advising, and Registration (SOAR) events students often have the opportunity to speak with an advisor from the International Studies Major when registering for classes and ask any questions they may have.
+Students are advised to meet regularly with their advisors.
+Before declaring the IS Major, students should attend an Introduction to the IS Major workshop.
+Please see our About page for more information on how to declare the IS Major.
 Some courses will not directly transfer to courses here at UW-Madison so it is especially important to keep records of courses taken elsewhere.
 Please keep projects, papers, and syllabi for courses relevant to the IS Major.

 Transfer from Madison Area Technical College (MATC)

-Students transferring from MATC should review the transfer worksheet below and use the transfer information system.
+Students transferring from MATC should review the MATC Transfer Worksheet and use the transfer information system.

 For students transferring from 2-year institutions in Illinois and Minnesota